 To remain competitive with other firms in your space, every investment decision you make should be based on data-driven analysis.
 Unfortunately, when your historical data is stored in siloed spreadsheets without uniform formatting, leveraging this data for its intended purpose can be difficult.
 To do so would require significant time spent searching through spreadsheets and building out the right model, and unless you’re fully confident in your team’s data logging procedures, the resulting insights may not be trustworthy.

 Deal management software empowers your team to easily harness the power of historical data, without requiring extensive manipulation.
-Through filters based on location, price, and other critical factors, advanced deal management platforms give you the tools to compare new opportunities against historical data in seconds.
-In doing so, you can compare cap rates like you would apples to apples.
+Through filters based on location, price, and other critical factors, advanced deal management platforms give you the tools to compare new opportunities against historical information with powerful data analytics in seconds.
+In doing so, you can compare apples to apples.
 This makes data-driven analysis easier, but also far more precise and reliable than the error-prone spreadsheet manipulation that was formerly the industry standard.

 With methodically sound insights as the basis for your investment strategy, you can make your data your competitive advantage.